n3rada/MSSQLand/README.md

 MSSQLand is built for interacting with [Microsoft SQL Server](https://en.wikipedia.org/wiki/Microsoft_SQL_Server) database management system (DBMS) during your red team activities.
 Designed **for constrained environments** where operations must be executed directly through your beacons, **using assembly execution** it allows you to pave your way across multiple linked servers and impersonate whoever you can along the way, emerging from the last hop with any desired action.

+> [!TIP]
+> If you need to connect using Kerberos ticket or NT/LM hashes, go with [mssqlclient-ng]([https://github.com/n3rada/MSSQLand](https://github.com/n3rada/mssqlclient-ng) the `Python3` version built with external access in mind.

 ## 📃 Documentation

 MSSQLand is built using `.NET Framework 4.8`, with assembly execution in mind.